jbrocks/splunk-db-connect-inputs-and-collections/README.md

 1. Modify inputs_full.csv according to your databases
 2. Run `python generate_db_connections_conf_full.py`
-3. Revies the two newly generated files in the same directoy as your script and inputs_full.csv and add it to the Splunk DB Collect AddOns local folder in your test stage
+3. Revies the two newly generated files in the same directoy as your script and inputs_full.csv and add it to the Splunk DB Connect AddOns local folder in your test stage
 4. Restart Splunk